htcondor/htcondor/docs/users-manual/dagman-applications.rst

 at 001 and continue to 002, 003, and beyond.
 The configuration variable ``DAGMAN_MAX_RESCUE_NUM`` :index:`DAGMAN_MAX_RESCUE_NUM` sets a
-maximum value for <XXX>; see
-section \ `3.5.23 <ConfigurationMacros.html#x33-2150003.5.23>`__ for the
-complete definition of this configuration variable.
+maximum value for <XXX>; see :ref:`admin-manual/configuration-macros:configuration file entries for dagman` for the complete definition of this configuration variable.
 If you hit the ``DAGMAN_MAX_RESCUE_NUM`` :index:`DAGMAN_MAX_RESCUE_NUM` limit, the last Rescue DAG file is overwritten if the DAG fails again.